nataliasebastian/Codejam/README.md

 # Codejam

-Solutions for 'Google Codejam' programming competition
+My code of the problems proposed in 'Google Codejam' programming competition